 So how is Trump’s economy faring?

 Well, by looking at the stock market, the outlook appears to be pretty good.
 The Dow has had Ten winning days in a row and is now up roughly 5% for the year.
-The markets are forward looking beasts so they appear to be viewing Trump’s economic agenda through a bullish lens.
+The markets are forward-looking beasts so they appear to be viewing Trump’s economic agenda through a bullish lens.
 However, everyone is getting excited over this market, which might not be such a good thing in the short term, but that is a story for another day.

-Corporations and Wall Street are drooling over the prospect of less regulation and lower taxes and judging by Trump’s recent actions; he looks set to deliver on many of his campaign promises.
+And lower taxes and judging by Trump’s recent actions; he looks set to deliver on many of his campaign promises.
 There is a massive pile of money sitting overseas that corporations would repatriate in a heartbeat under the right conditions.
 Some estimates put the amount of cash sitting overseas at $2.5 trillion.
 Trump could soon provide them with that opportunity, and this money among many other things could be used to fund massive share buybacks which will only help propel these stocks higher.
 Among the biggest benefactors from a lower corporate tax rate would be GE, AAPL, and MSFT.